Inazuma (Genshin Impact): Lore

+Tsurumi Island and Enkanomiya

+Both Tsurumi Island and Enkanomiya were once home to civilizations, but both have since disappeared.
+Thousands of years prior to the game's events, Tsurumi Island was inhabited by a civilization that worshipped the Thunderbird.
+Its people believed that the Thunderbird protected the island with fog.
+One day, the singing of a local boy named Ruu attracted the Thunderbird's attention.
+After speaking with one another, they agreed that Ruu would sing for the Thunderbird again when they next met.
+Ruu told his father, a priest, about the encounter.
+However, his father misunderstood the Thunderbird's intentions and performed a ritual in which Ruu was sacrificed.
+This enraged the Thunderbird, which destroyed the civilization on Tsurumi Island.
+The souls of the island's inhabitants were trapped there and forced to repeatedly relive the sacrifice.
+The Thunderbird, driven mad, was later slain by the Raiden Shogun on Seirai Island.
+Its resentment and regret transformed into a monster known as the Thunder Manifestation.
+It was not until the Traveler arrived on Tsurumi Island (which is be done in a World Quest and is not part of the main storyline), broke the cycle, and obtained the Thunderbird's forgiveness that the souls of the islanders were finally released.

+Enkanomiya was originally located on the surface of Teyvat, but it fell into the Abyss during a catastrophe thousands of years before the game takes place.
+Under the leadership of the serpent god Orobashi, its people established a civilization known as Byakuyakoku.
+They also constructed an artificial sun called the Dainichi Mikoshi, which was to illuminate all of Enkanomiya.
+Orobashi later accidentally discovered a secret concerning the Heavenly Principles, the divine authority that rules Teyvat.
+To protect his people from being destroyed by the Heavenly Principles, he ordered Byakuyakoku to fully adopt Inazuman culture and created Watatsumi Island on the surface of the sea, where the people of Byakuyakoku could settle.
+Finally, Orobashi sacrificed his own life to dispel the Heavenly Principles' suspicions, and his people were eventually integrated into Inazuma.

 Release

 The Inazuma region was released on July 21, 2021, in version 2.0 of the game.
 The first areas to be released were Narukami Island, Kannazuka, and Yashiori Island.
 In the game, players can reach Inazuma through the storyline once they have reached the required Adventure Rank and completed the prerequisite Archon Quests.
 If players attempt to reach Inazuma by other means, they will be struck by lightning when approaching its surrounding waters.
 After arriving in Inazuma and activating the local Statues of the Seven, the Traveler gains the ability to wield Electro.

 Version 2.1 was released in September the same year, adding Seirai Island and Watatsumi Island.
 Version 2.2 added Tsurumi Island.
 Enkanomiya was introduced in version 2.4 in January 2022.
 To access this area, players must complete the World Quests "The Moon-Bathed Deep" and "The Still Water's Flow".